bart747/mysite/content/blog/vim-typography.md

 - error highlighting (ie: spellcheck),
 - character limit line,
-- current line highlight (not so bad but still worst than GUI apps).
+- current line highlight (not so bad but still worse than GUI apps).

 Sometimes they work more like distractions than like handy hits.
 Consider using some of them in <code>.gvimrc</code> instead of <code>.vimrc</code>.